ngadiyar93/ngadiyar93/README.md

 ## Hi there 👋

 ### About me
-I am a Distinguished Staff Fellow and Staff member at the Oak Ridge National Laboratory.
+I am a Distinguished Staff Fellow and research staff member at the Oak Ridge National Laboratory.

 My research focuses on electric machine design and multi-physics optimization along with power electronics and control.